AP FACT CHECK: Trump's false claims on fuel economy rules

 DETROIT (AP) — President Donald Trump is misrepresenting the facts about his proposal to freeze Obama-era fuel economy requirements at 2021 levels.

-In a tweet Wednesday, Trump blasted auto executives as "foolish" and accused the companies of being "politically correct" for resisting the plan, which two of his agencies are putting together in a final regulation.
+In multiple tweets Wednesday, Trump blasted auto executives as "foolish" and weak and accused the companies of being "politically correct" for resisting the plan, which two of his agencies are putting together in a final regulation.

 Trump favors a freeze to the standards put in place under former President Barack Obama that gradually rise through 2026.
 But automakers have repeatedly said they want one national standard with gas mileage increases that give them flexibility because consumers are moving away from more efficient cars to SUVs and trucks.
 Four automakers, Ford, BMW, Honda and Volkswagen, have signed an agreement with California to back higher standards.